Georgia Tech Savannah

 Georgia Tech Savannah is a satellite campus of the Atlanta-based Georgia Institute of Technology.
 It is located in Savannah, Georgia, near Savannah/Hilton Head International Airport.
 The campus is the institute's hub for professional and continuing education and is home to the regional offices of the Georgia Tech Enterprise Innovation Institute, the Savannah Advanced Technology Development Center, and the Georgia Logistics Innovation Center.

-The campus has distributed-learning capable classrooms, laboratories, faculty and staff offices, as well as a student center, cafe, library and learning commons, recreational facilities and a bookstore.
+The campus has distributed-learning capable classrooms, laboratories, faculty and staff offices.

 Academics

 Georgia Tech Savannah is Georgia Tech's center for professional development and continuing education.
-It offers courses in the areas of supply chain logistics, project management, OSHA, LEAN Healthcare, and other professional education areas.
+It offers courses in the areas of project management, OSHA, and other professional education areas.
 It is also houses the regional offices of the Georgia Tech Economic Development Institute and the Advanced Technology Development Center.